iCliniq Logo

 • Healthcare workers should always wear gloves, masks, and gowns.

-• If you are going to undergo immunosuppressive therapy, get yourself screened for this infection prior.
+• If one is going to undergo immunosuppressive therapy, get screened for this infection prior.

 Conclusion

-Burkholderia is a clinical condition caused due to bacterium Burkholderia pseudomallei and there are various types causing different symptoms.
+Burkholderia is a clinical condition caused by the bacterium Burkholderia pseudomallei, and various types are causing different symptoms.
 The diagnosis is mainly based on the culturing method and treatment is done using antibiotics.
 Online medical platforms have made the consultation process with a specialist easier than before.
-Hence, to know more about this condition, consult a specialist online through these platforms.

 Frequently Asked Questions